-Discussion of findings
+Discussion of Findings

-From the table 1.1 above, the effect of embezzlement in Nigerian business/civil service on the Nigerian expenditure is that it creates room for Poor performance in Nigerian civil/public service with mean score of 3.9, Mismanagement of fund in Nigerian civil service with mean score of 4.0, Crumbling of the economy with mean score of 3.8, it is equally accepted that embezzlement leads to Financial misappropriation with a mean score of 4.0.
-The study concludes that the effects of embezzlement in Nigerian civil service on the Nigerian expenditure include; Poor performance in Nigerian business/civil service, Mismanagement of fund in Nigerian business/civil service, Crumbling of the economy and extrajudicial spending fund.
+From the table 1.1 above, shows the effect embezzlement in Nigerian business/civil service on the Nigerian expenditure is that it creates room for Poor performance in Nigerian civil/public service with mean score of 3.9, Mismanagement of fund in Nigerian civil service with mean score of 4.0, Crumbling of the economy with mean score of 4.1, it is equally accepted that embezzlement leads to Financial misappropriation with a mean score of 4.0.
+The study concludes that the effects of embezzlement in Nigerian civil service on the Nigerian expenditure include; Poor performance in Nigerian business/civil service, Mismanagement of fund in Nigerian business/civil service, Crumbling of the economy and Extrajudicial spending fund.